jdominguez198/aws-clusters/README.md

 1. Run `make intitialize` to create all the `terraform.tfvars` files with the required variables to operate correctly with each AWS service
+2. Follow the documentation in [s3-backend](s3-backend) folder to create a S3 Bucket to store the Terraform state
-2. Follow the documentation in [eks-cluster](eks-cluster) folder to create the EKS Cluster with the required policies, roles and resources to start using k8s
+3. Follow the documentation in [eks-cluster](eks-cluster) folder to create the EKS Cluster with the required policies, roles and resources to start using k8s
-3. Export `kubeconfig` files to operate with `kubectl` by typing in your terminal:
+4. Export `kubeconfig` files to operate with `kubectl` by typing in your terminal:

     ```bash
     aws eks --region <YOUR_REGION> update-kubeconfig --name <YOUR_EKS_CLUSTER_NAME>
     ```

-4. Now you can add a Load Balancer connected to the Cluster and allow external traffic on two different ways:
+5. Now you can add a Load Balancer connected to the Cluster and allow external traffic on two different ways:

    - Using a Network Load Balancer + Elastic IPs (x2) + SSL:
      - Get your Elastic IPs following the instructions in [elastic-ip](elastic-ip) folder.